kyleu/scala-js-typescript/README.md

 Then start the app with `sbt run`, and open [http://localhost:9000]().
 Select `Project List`, then your project.
 You'll see options to parse, build, and publish your project.
 Publishing won't work.

-In order to create the SBT project, you'll need to clone `git@github.com:DefinitelyScala/scala-js-template.git` in to `./util`.
+In order to create the SBT project, you'll need to clone `git@github.com:DefinitelyScala/scala-js-template.git` into `./util`.

 More documentation coming soon.
-Feel free to email me if you run in to trouble.
+Feel free to email me if you run into trouble.

 ## License